beejjorgensen/bgnet/src/bgnet.md

 I'll cover various data types used by the sockets interface, since some of them are a real bear to figure out.

-First the easy one: a \index{socket descriptor} socket descriptor.
+First the easy one: a [ix[socket descriptor]] socket descriptor.
 A socket descriptor is the following type:

 ```{.c}